phoenisx/rustschool/gui/gfx-rs/src/002-enumerate_devices/README.md

   a vector, that has Device details as elements.
 Each item pointing to the GPU hardware you have.
   So, if you have Single NVidia GPU, you will get a single item vector, having details on that device.
 * Logical Device - Basically it is a representation of Physical device, that the application will use to compute their logic.
-In `gfx-hal` physical/logical device details are merged together, and a single adapter consists of details for the device and can be used to pass command buffers as well.
+In `gfx-hal` to get logical device, you need to open `physical_device`.
+  (Details discussed at the end).

 ## What details does a device has